Anastasia-Labs/opshin-audit/catalyst_docs/milestone4/milestone4-draft-audit-report.typ

 The transformer handles aliased imports but does not explicitly check for name conflicts with existing variables or functions in the scope.

-Currently, if a conflict occurs, as in the code below, it throws a type inference error.
+Currently, if a conflict occurs like the code below, it throws a type inference error.
 It does not provide a clear or user-friendly error message about the name conflict.

 ```python
 from hashlib import sha256 as hsh